 For the record, I'm not “Any-Wordpress” for your podcast feed (as long as you keep the plugins down to a minimum).
 I just hate to see people propagating “facts” that are untrue.

 Libsyn does not control your feed.
-If someone tells you different, you might want to think twice.
+If someone tells you differently, you might want to think twice.
 If they aren't being honest about this, what else are they not going to be honest about?